awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/how-automated-abr-works.md

 For these settings, MediaConvert determines these values for each rendition automatically:
 + **Quality tuning level**: MediaConvert encodes all renditions with **Multi pass HQ**\.

   This behavior is automatic in the console but not when you submit your job programmatically\.
-When you set up your JSON job specifcation without using the console, you must explicitly set `qualityTuningLevel` to `MULTI_PASS_HQ`\.
+When you set up your JSON job specification without using the console, you must explicitly set `qualityTuningLevel` to `MULTI_PASS_HQ`\.
 + **Rate control mode**: MediaConvert encodes all renditions with [QVBR](cbr-vbr-qvbr.md) rate control mode\.

   This behavior is automatic in the console but not when you submit your job programmatically\.
-When you set up your JSON job specifcation without using the console, you must explicitly set `rateControlMode` to `QVBR`\.
+When you set up your JSON job specification without using the console, you must explicitly set `rateControlMode` to `QVBR`\.
 + These QVBR required settings:
   + **QVBR quality level**:
   + **Max bitrate**